 Bowen’s Wharf is home to a mix of bars, restaurants, and boutiques, as well as a fun and lively alfresco scene with plenty of opportunities for people-watching and sailboat-gazing.
 If you’re visiting Newport over a weekend, be sure to make a reservation at one of the restaurants in advance.
 22 Bowen’s, The Mooring, and Black Pearl are among the most popular restaurants near the waterfront, but there are many others in the vicinity.

-Bowen’s Wharf is also within walking distance of Thames Street and America’s Cup Avenue, where you’ll find other shops, restaurants, and attractions.
+Bowen’s Wharf is also within walking distance of Thames Street and America’s Cup Avenue, where you’ll find other shops, lobster bars, and attractions.
 It’s easy to get caught up in all the incredible food and eat your way through these neighborhoods.
+The lobster roll is a must!

 Parking here can be tricky, so plan to either pay extra for a designated parking lot nearby or do street parking further away.
 Some restaurants will validate for two-hour parking.